Revision 22-2; Effective April 1, 2022

 Intentional Program Violation (IPV) — The act of intentionally making a false or misleading statement, or misrepresenting, concealing or withholding facts for the purpose of receiving assistance under the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF) or Medicaid program.
 Also, the act of trafficking in SNAP benefits.
 A household member may be charged with an IPV even if the person has not actually received benefits to which they are not entitled.

 Judicial Review — A review of the fair hearing decision by a district court in Travis County to determine whether the agency decision is correct.
 A petition for judicial review must be filed by the appellant in a district court in Travis County within 30 calendar days after the date the administrative decision is issued.

 Left Navigation — The list of functional areas that appears on the left side of the Texas Integrated Eligibility Redesign System (TIERS) page.
-A user can click the plus sign next to a functional area or sub-functional area to display the names of pages available within that area.
+A user can click the plus sign next to a functional area or sub-functional areas to display the pages available within that area.

-Legal Parents — Mother, by having given birth to the child, by proof of adoption, legal document or court adjudication; father, by proof of adoption, legal document, court adjudication or his acknowledgement of paternity.
+Legal Parents — Mother, by having given birth to the child, by proof of adoption, legal document or court adjudication or father, by proof of adoption, legal document, court adjudication or his acknowledgement of paternity.